adamsilver/fdpb/05-an-inbox.md

 Then there was landscape view.
 Then tablet.
 Then desktop.
 Then really big desktop screens.
 Then TV.
 Then all the way back down to watches with tiny viewports.
 If your head is spinning, don't worry, so is mine.
 This is the problem that responsive design solves and adaptive design exacerbates.

 The difference between responsive and adaptive design is both subtle and crucial.
 Both techniques are based on viewport width.
-And both use CSS media queries to change the layout.
+And both use CSS media queries to change the interface.
 But they are quite different.

-Adaptive design means defining several predefined layouts for specificly chosen viewport widths that correspond to a particular device.
-All the code for all of the layouts are sent to the browser.
-Then the layout that matches the predefined media query is applied accordingly.
+Adaptive design means defining several predefined interfaces for specifically chosen viewport widths that correspond to a particular device.
+All the code for the different interfaces are sent to the browser.
+Then the interface that matches the predefined media query is applied accordingly.
 These media queries are known as device breakpoints.
 That is, a breakpoint which is defined based on a device's width.

 ```CSS
 @media only screen and (min-device-width : 375px) and (max-device-width : 667px) { /* STYLES GO HERE */}
 ```

 Using this approach is normally unnecessary and counterproductive.
 First, there is an endless stream of devices and browsers with different widths.
-Designing specific layouts for every device width is sysiphean.
-And the extra code needed to produce such layouts would result in very slow loading pages.
-Generally speaking adapative design should be a last resort.
+Creating specific designs for every device width is sysiphean.
+And the extra code needed to produce such designs would result in slow loading pages.
+Generally speaking adaptive design should be a last resort.

 Responsive design takes a different approach.
-It's based on a single fluid layout that should work well at any size regardless of device.
+It's about designing a single, fluid interface that works well at any size regardless of device.
 Specific browsers and device widths become irrelevant.
-The difference is that you only add a media query when and if the layout breaks.
+The difference is that you only add a media query when and if the something breaks.
 These media queries are known as content breakpoints.

 ```CSS
 @media only screen and (min-device-width : 61.37em) { /* Fix broken layout for a particular selector here */}
 ```

 Where adaptive design tries to bend the web to its will, responsive design embraces it.
 Responsive design understands that you can't possibly design for every device and browser individually.
 That's just not how the web works.
-I've come to call the web, a continuum of edgelessness.
+Instead, responsive design encourages us to design interfaces that work on any size screen.

-With this in mind, let's look at why the select box menu requires an adaptive approach to design.
+The select box design from earlier requires an adaptive approach.
 By default, and on small viewports, users get a select box.
 Then, when there is enough space, it's swapped for set of submit buttons, laid out in a row.

 ![Adaptive select box](.)

-In this case the big screen view entirely discards the select box in favour of a completely different interface using CSS and Javascript.
+In this case, the big screen view entirely discards the select box in favour of a different interface using CSS and Javascript.
 Not only does this mean more work, but the page will take longer to load.
 And we either have to change the HTML dynamically with Javascript, or we have to have both layouts in HTML, ready to be enabled and disabled through a CSS device breakpoint.

 ```CSS
 @media only screen and (min-device-width : 30em) {